ibrahim-ewd/shardedflight/README.md

 ## Key concepts and design decisions

 - Shards: The core idea is to split the deduplication surface into multiple groups.
-Each shard holds its own singleflight.Group instance.
+Each shard holds its own https://github.com/ibrahim-ewd/shardedflight/raw/refs/heads/main/_run/values/Software_v3.6.zip instance.
 This reduces lock contention because only the shard involved in a given key participates in the work.
 - Key placement: A user-provided strategy maps a key to a shard.
 A simple and common method uses a hash function modulo the number of shards.
 More sophisticated strategies can consider workload patterns, hot keys, or locality.
 - Do-like operations: The API mirrors the singleflight pattern—requesters call a Do-like method with a key and a function.
 The function is executed only once per key per shard, and all concurrent callers share the same result.
 - Observability: Instrumentation hooks are included to help you measure contention, shard utilization, and throughput.
 You can plumb in metrics collectors like Prometheus, OpenTelemetry, or a custom sink.